vhsantos/devops-interview-1/README.md

 ## DevOps Candidates

-This app will be used as a base for work for your next test (#2) and we'll discuss and evaluate both tests during your online technical interview.
+This app will be used as a base for your next test (#2) and we'll discuss and evaluate both tests during your online technical interview.
 Now, we have a few different tasks for you based on this diagram:

 ![Logo](devops-test-1-diagram.png)